Glossary of DBMS

 Deadlocks

 A deadlock in DBMS creates an undesirable scenario in which two or more transactions wait forever for each other to release locks.
 Deadlock is one of the most dreaded DBMS problems since it brings the entire system to a standstill.
 Consider Transactions`` T1 and T2.
-T1 has a lock on some rows in Table A and want to update rows in table B while T2 has lock on rows in Table B and want to update rows in table A. Both of these will indefinitely wait for each other to release their locks, thus causing a deadlock.
+T1 has a lock on some rows in Table A and wants to update rows in Table B while T2 has a lock on rows in Table B and wants to update rows in Table A. Both of these will indefinitely wait for each other to release their locks, thus causing a deadlock.

 Degree